rhielab/TENET_2.0/README.md

 (OPTIONAL 5) if you have Purity, CNV, SM datasets for sample samples, add files in ./external.data/otherinfo (include "CNV", "SM", "Purity" in the file names)

+(OPTIONAL 6) if you have TAD file info (in bed-like format), add files in ./external.data/TAD

 ## 3. TENET 2.0 Parameters

 ###### prefix